Nagasaki45/MPC-presentation/presentation.rst

 - Significant correlation between melody and other conditions.
 - No correlation between temporal and pitch conditions.
 - No effect of musical background.
-- Completeness judgment correlated with the predicted tonal stability of the last note (Krumhansl & Kessler 1982) for the melody and pitch conditions.

 .. note::

   - Only musicians.
-  - Last note.

 ----